• Skip to primary navigation

 Yes, you can use bone-in chicken, such as chicken thighs or drumsticks for this recipe.
 Just be aware that the cooking time may need to be adjusted to ensure the chicken is cooked through.
 Use a meat thermometer to check for doneness.

-Yes, this dish is excellent for preparing in advance.
+Yes, this dish is excellent for preparing in advance for a party of special occasion.
 You can make it earlier in the day and reheat it just before serving.
 Keep it in an airtight container in the refrigerator and reheat it in the oven.

 Can I use a different type of onion if I don't have red onions?